Curcumin Unclogs Your Arteries and Improves Blood Circulation

 In case you are wondering where your endothelium is, it is a thin layer of cells lining the blood vessels and those of the lymphatic system.
 This is the part of the body that takes a battering when high blood pressure rams globules of fat and cholesterol into the blood vessel walls.
 The endothelium plays a role in maintaining vascular tone, fluid filtration, immune cell recruitment and hormone trafficking.

-What this research means to you is that taking a multivitamin with curcumin may improve the health of your blood vessels and lower your risk of heart disease.
+What this research means to you is that taking a potent curcumin supplement may improve the health of your blood vessels and lower your risk of heart disease.

 1Ballard K.D., Kupchak B.R., Volk B.M., Mah E., Acute effects of ingestion of a novel whey-derived extract on vascular endothelial function in overweight, middle-aged men and women.
 British Journal of Nutrition.
 2012